ucsb-cs9/f20/_info/syllabus.md

 # Late work

-I will consider late submissions <strong>only</strong> for medical or family emergencies where documentation can be provided.
+I will consider late submissions <strong>only</strong> for medical or family emergencies **where documentation can be provided**.
 This does not include overwhelming workload from other courses, scheduling conflicts, or vacation plans.
 The course policy of dropping two lowest homeworks and one quiz is in place to accommodate any unfortunate situation where no form of documentation can be provided.

 * The lowest quiz score will be dropped.
 There will not be any make ups for quizzes.
 * Two of the lowest homework scores will be dropped.
 Late homework submissions will not be accepted.
 However, even if you know you will not be able to submit a homework on time, I highly encourage you to complete it anyways since the homeworks will help prepare you for the examinations.